Orthodontist in Greenwich, South East London

 You will be able to eat normally while wearing a fixed appliance.

-However, you should avoid certain foods and drinks, such as toffee, hard sweets and fizzy drinks, because they can damage the appliance and teeth.
+However, you should avoid certain foods such as toffee, hard sweets and and fizzy drinks, because they can damage the appliance and teeth.

 If you are using a fixed appliance and you play a contact sport such as rugby, you should wear a gum shield to protect both your mouth and the appliance.